Why do we love handbags?

 What is the thing with women and handbags?
 We don’t know if you’ve ever tried, but it is not easy to separate a woman from her favorite handbag.
 It is because women identify with their handbags in a profound way.
 Handbags keep secrets, they catch dreams, and they tell the world who we are – all without words.

-And if we must use words, we’ll say that handbags are a mix of style, function, and enchantment.
+And if we must use words, we’ll say that used designer handbags in UK are a mix of style, function, and enchantment.
 They are not just ‘carrier bags.’
 They add glamour to our everyday lives.

 When a woman gets a new handbag, it transforms her.
 As she stands before the mirror, there is a gleam in her eyes.
 Something new is about to happen!